Two-photon physics at future electron-positron colliders: Quarkonium spectroscopy

 \subsection{Number of event estimation}

-Simulation was performed with the GALUGA \cite{Schuler:1997ex}, \cite{Schuler:1997yw}, \cite{Schuler:1996qr} two photon production generator, where virtualities $Q^2$ of photons are fully taken into account through five structure functions describing photon scattering with different polarizations.
+Simulation was performed with the GALUGA \cite{Schuler:1997ex,Schuler:1997yw,Schuler:1996qr}, two photon production generator, where virtualities $Q^2$ of photons are fully taken into account through five structure functions describing photon scattering with different polarizations.
 Such a consideration gives one the possibility to make a robust estimation of meson production at large photon virtualities (large electron or positron scattering angle).
 Resonance formation in two-photon scattering are calculated in the framework of constituent-quark model \cite{Schuler:1997yw}.

-The expected event yields are presented for the total beam energy $\sqrt{s}=240$ GeV and integrated luminosity $5$ ab$^{-1}$.
+The expected event yields are presented for the total beam energy $\sqrt{s}=240$ GeV and integrated luminosity $5$~ab$^{-1}$.

-Quarkonium production was estimated in three different modes, namely no tag, where no final scattered electron or positron detected, single tag, where electron or positron are detected and double tag (both electron and positron are detected).
+Quarkonium production was estimated in three different modes, namely no tag, where no final scattered electron or positron detected (there is no limitation on the polar angle of the scattered electron/position), single tag, where electron or positron are detected and double tag (both electron and positron are detected).
 The minimal angles are taken equal to 6 or 10 degrees (various detector characteristics are considered), and 1.9 degrees for the case when scattered electron or positron can be detected in the luminosity calorimeter.

 From the Tables (\ref{table:1},\ref{table:2}) one can see that the numbers of registered mesons are drastically dependent on the minimal angle of the scattered lepton detection.
 By using the luminosity calorimeter for detection of scattered leptons (the minimal detection angle of 1.9 degrees) one can enhance the statistics of registered mesons by two orders of magnitude.
 This emphasizes the significance low-angle calorimeter for the two-photon physics.